ArthurFSharp/ElmishWPFCognitiveServices/WinML/README.md

  4. Under Solutions Explorer/ Assets Folder add model file to project by selecting Add Existing Item.
  5. Change properties of model just added: "Build Action" -> "Content" and "Copy to Output Directory" -> "Copy if newer"

-For running the WPF sample, since we are using UWP apis for access ONNX model recognition, you have to add the followinf references:
+For running the WPF sample, since we are using UWP apis for access ONNX model recognition, you have to add the following references:

 <img alt='UWP' src='images/references.PNG' />